1. Arjuna's Dilemma

 This is the first verse of the Bhagavad Gita where translations vary considerably, namely over the interpretation of paryāptaṁ and aparyāptaṁ.
 The term paryāptaṃ (पर्याप्तं), similar to the Pali word pariyattaṃ meaning "it is enough", is universally used as an expression of sufficiency in Sanskrit literature.
 Accordingly, its inverse aparyāptaṁ is an indication of insufficiency.

 If this interpretation is to be taken literally, then Duryodhana is referring to his own army as insufficient, despite being numerically superior - in the Mahabharata epic, it is stated that the Kauravas have an 11:7 numerical advantage.
-He would also be referring to his opponent's army as sufficient, marshalled under his chief rival Bhima - a man who has vowed to exact revenge upon him in the upcoming battle.
+He would also be referring to his opponent's army as sufficient, marshalled under his chief rival Bhima - a man who has vowed to exact revenge upon him in the upcoming battle for attempting to humiliate his wife Draupadi.

 Bhima and Bhishma

-In the Mahabharata, Bhishma exemplifies the highest standards of dharma.
+In the Mahabharata, Bhishma exemplifies the highest standards of dharma, going so far as to take a vow of celibacy to fulfill his mother's wishes.
 However, when he is present for the disrobing of Draupadi, he does not object against the assault on a helpless prisoner as Vidura does - it is only the divine intervention of Krishna which puts an end to the shameful situation.
-It is also due to this event that Bhima has taken a vow that "I will be Duryodhana's killer", and gives details as to how he will carry out the deed.
+It is also due to this event that Bhima takes a vow that "I will be Duryodhana's killer", and gives details as to how he will carry out the deed.

 Bhishma later replies to a probe into his inaction on the matter, that "the course of Dharma is extremely subtle.
 Even the great intellectuals of this world are incapable of comprehending its course".